 This December will see the ninth London trauma conference held at the Royal Geographical Society in central London.
 The established format of high level and well presented education from expert and often entertaining speakers is the backbone of this constantly growing event.
 Delegate feedback has informed the content of this years event and in particular the venue and programme for breakaway sessions.

 On Tuesday 8th and Wednesday 9th of December the London Trauma Conference will take place.

 On Thursday the 10th of December the Pre-hospital and Air ambulance day hosted by the Norwegian Air Ambulance will tackle a wide range of pre-hospital topics.

-The Cardiac Arrest Masterclass and Cardiac Arrest conference will be held on Thursday 10th and Friday 11th of December.
+The Cardiac Arrest Symposium will be held on Friday 11th of December.

-This years breakaway sessions (which can be mixed with attendance at the main conference) will include: trauma surgery, trauma haemorrhage research, trauma research, trauma nursing and paediatric trauma, an introduction to ECLS and ECMO and core trauma topics and paramedic critical care.
+This years breakaway sessions (which can be mixed with attendance at the main conference) will include: trauma surgery, trauma haemorrhage research, trauma research, trauma nursing and paediatric trauma, an introduction to ECLS and ECMO and core trauma topics.
 Practical workshops in resuscitative thoracotomy and REBOA will also be on offer.

 On Thursday evening the ever popular ‘stand up science’ will challenge presenters of scientific abstracts and entertain a friendly audience.

 Trauma Conference (Days 1 and 2) Tuesday 8th, Wednesday 9th

 The trauma conference will run over two days.
 There will be two themed sessions.
 One on neurological injury led by Mr Mark Wilson.
 This will include clinical topics and discussion of advances in head and spinal injury management.
 Speakers will come from London, Belgium and Finland.
 The second themed session will be on paediatric trauma led by paediatric surgeon Mr Ross Fisher.

 Systems, education and performance

 Other sessions will include performance and leadership of trauma units (Professor Tim Coats) a round up of trauma research in the last year (Dr Matt Thomas) and the timing of trauma interventions (Prof Ian Pallister).
 The second trauma day will start with a session on performance, decision making and diagnosis in trauma care.
 Speakers include Dr Conor Deasey (Ireland), Prof Simon Carley (Manchester) and Prof Wolfgang Voelckel (Salzburg).